 Dealing with mean behavior is a part of life that we all learn how to handle.
 With guidance and support, kids develop skills to deal with meanness, such as speaking up, learning resilience, and putting energy into kind friendships instead.

-Bullying, on other hand, is a different matter and needs to be addressed.
+Bullying, on the other hand, is a different matter and needs to be addressed.
 Experts agree that bullying entails three key elements: an intent to harm, a power imbalance, and repeated acts or threats of aggressive behavior.
 Bullies try to have more social or physical power over their targets.
 They try to make their targets cry, feel scared or lose their temper.
 And bullying has lasting negative effects.

 Even though it may be hard, encourage kids not to give bullies their power.
 Help them practice standing tall and pretending to be bored or unimpressed.
 Then walk away and get help from a trusted adult.

 Kids develop healthy social and emotional skills at different stages, so unkind behavior is unfortunately common.
 These painful moments provide families an opportunity to revisit conversations about meanness and bullying and how to navigate situations.
 They also offer an opportunity for parents to make sure their kids feel loved, heard and to help them navigate uncomfortable emotions.
 If your child is feeling overwhelmed by mean or bullying behavior, be sure to get support from the school or a professional as well.

 PASS IT ON.
 Jessica Speer’sBLOG focuses on helping kids and families thrive.
 Her book, BFF or NRF (Not Really Friends)?
 A Girls Guide to Happy Friendships helps preteen girls navigate social struggles.
 If you know someone who might appreciate this content, please pass it on!
 Click here to follow blog via email or social media.